Flask Installation

 Using Flask Config

-Store the domain in your Flask configuration:
+Store the public key in your Flask configuration:

 # config.py or app.py